walaj/pthread-lite/README.md

 /** Define a work-item class to hold data for specific task
- * (eg some operation on a set of sequences stored in char array( */ class MyWorkItem {
+ * (e.g. some operation on a set of sequences stored in char array) */ class MyWorkItem {